YourOnly-One/content/snoworld/en-ph/blog/reviews/2021/20210320-splash-splash-love-2015.md

 type = "TVSeries"

 [semweb.review]
-snippet = "I can not believe I only discovered 《퐁당퐁당 LOVE》 / 《Splash Splash LOVE》 today.
+snippet = "I can not believe I only discovered «퐁당퐁당 LOVE» / «Splash Splash LOVE» today.
 A simple yet very touching story that we can all relate to.
 I will never forget this story for the rest of my life." rating = "10.00"

 # If different from our website